poctob/solar-edge-monitor/README.md

 This service is written to run as Azure Function, but it can be easily adopted to run on other cloud platforms or locally.
 There are two function:
 1. Timer triggered: runs every day at 22:00 GMT.
 2. Http triggered: takes a single query parameter **date** in **YYYY-MM-DD** format ex: `?date=2021-08-21`.
 Http trigger can be used to view inverter output and check inverter power for any day in the past.
+Function URL by default is as follows:
+`https://<your function host url>/api/CheckInverterOutput?date=<date parameter>`

 ### Configuration
 The following environmental (Azure Function configuration) values are needed to run this service: